 About a year, maybe longer.

 While tens of millions of Americans live with disabilities, Social Security disability benefits are restricted to individuals with the most severe disabilities and illnesses.
-Individuals who are unable to do "substantial gainful activity" (defined as earning $1,170 per month in 2017) due to one or more severe mental and/or physical impairments may be eligible for Social Security disability benefits.
-Social Security wants to make sure that everyone who receives disability benefits meets Social Security's definition of disability -- a process that typically requires a review of extensive medical and other evidence.
+Individuals who are unable to do “substantial gainful activity” (defined as gross earning of $1,220 per month in 2019 for non-blind individuals) due to one or more severe mental and/or physical impairments may be eligible for Social Security disability benefits.
+Social Security wants to make sure that everyone who receives disability benefits meets Social Security’s definition of disability — a process that typically requires a review of extensive medical and other evidence.

 Social Security has different, often stricter requirements for determining disability.
 While it will consider your doctor’s opinion or the decisions made by other agencies, Social Security must make its own decision of whether you meet the disability standard for Social Security disability benefits.